Justice (band): Cross, rise to fame (2007–2010)

-Justice played 2009 New Year's Eve in Chicago at the Congress Theater to a crowd of well over 4,000.
+Justice played 2009 New Year's Eve in Chicago at the Congress Theater to a crowd of 4,000 people.
 Augé was seen later that night at an after-party thrown in honor of the band featuring various local DJs, artists, and photographers.
 In January 2009, French group Birdy Nam Nam released its album "Manual for Successful Rioting", for which Justice produced the last song on the album, "The Parachute Ending".
 The band's remix of MGMT's "Electric Feel" won a Grammy Award for Best Remixed Recording, Non-Classical in 2009.

 In the November 2009 issue of Mixmag, Justice stated that it would be working on the soundtrack for Mr. Oizo's upcoming film, Rubber, saying they had to "finish working on the soundtrack for Mr. Oizo's new film before we start recording for the new album."
 In April 2009, the music website Stereogum hosted a remix by the duo of U2's song "Get on Your Boots", the lead single from the band's most recent album No Line on the Horizon.
 Their remix of Lenny Kravitz's song "Let Love Rule" was also featured on Kanye West's blog.
-Also in April 2009 at the Coachella Valley Music Festival, Augé was seen at the "Dome" with Busy P, DJ Mehdi, and Daft Punk.
 They played at the 2009 Voodoo Experience in New Orleans, as well as at the HARD Haunted Mansion in LA over the Halloween weekend.